-Do you have an anxious feeling that you are missing the point of your life?
+Do you ever feel anxious that you are missing the point of your life?

 Your existential therapist will work with you to help you see yourself and the world from new perspectives.
-You will begin to see new opportunities around you, and ways out of your personal suffering or situation that you didn’t recognise before.
-You will empower yourselves by taking responsibility of your freedom to choose.
-Your therapist will support you to embrace this freedom to make new and better decisions.
+You will begin to see new opportunities around you, and ways out of your personal suffering and current circumstances that you didn’t recognise before, and begin taking responsibility for your freedom to choose.
+Your therapist will support you as you embrace this freedom to make new and better decisions.